NiallMurphyWIT/HTB_Machine_Walkthroughs/Chemistry/Chemistry.md

 LISTENER
 nc -lvnp 444
 ```
-From here we can see the user flag on the user Rosa account.
-Unofrtunately, we do not have access to view/read the file.
+We can see the user flag on the user Rosa account.
+Unfortunately, we do not have access to view/read the file.

 ![webShell](Images/webShell.png)

 ## User Flag

-From here we can look through the machine for more potential information on the user Rosa.
+From here, we can look through the machine for more potential information on the user Rosa.
 Reading the app.py file we can see a reference to database.db
 ```
 $ cd app